GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 #### Responses

-The overall HTTP status code for the response will be determined as follows:
+The following section describes HTTP status codes and the response type.

 HTTP Status Code | Response Type | Description
 -----------------|---------------|------------
-201 Created | string | At least one subrecipient report was created 401 Unauthorized | string | Authentication failed or was not provided 403 Forbidden | string | Authenticated, but do not have appropriate permissions 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing
+201 Created | string | At least one subaward report was created 401 Unauthorized | string | Authentication failed or was not provided 403 Forbidden | string | Authenticated, but do not have appropriate permissions 400 Bad Request | string | Malformed request or invalid data 500 Internal Server Error | string | Unexpected error occurred during processing

-For details on specific error messages under each of the above status codes, refer to the [General Error Messages](#general-error-messages) section.

-Note: Even if some subrecipient reports fail to process, the overall status code will be 201 if at least one subrecipient report is processed successfully.
+Go to the [General Error Messages](#general-error-messages) section for details on the status code error message.
+The overall status code 201 displays if at least one subcontract report is processed successfully, even if some subcontract reports fail to process.

-The API will handle each subrecipient report in the request as below:
+The API handles subaward report requests as follows:

-* If a subrecipient report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in "Published" status.
+* If a subaward report request passes all validations as specified in the [Validation Failure Error Messages](#validation-failure-error-messages) section, then the report is saved in **Published** status.
-* If any validations fail, then the report is saved in "Draft" status and the validation error messages are sent back as a part of the response body.
+* If any validations fail, then the report is saved in **Draft** status, and validation error messages are sent back as a part of the response body.

-The overall response will be a JSON array containing the status of each subrecipient report in the request.
+The overall response is a JSON array containing the status of each subaward report in the request.
 See the [Response JSON](#response-json) section for the response structure and specific examples.

 #### Examples

 <details>
-<summary>Example 1: Submit Assistance Subaward report for multiple Assistance awards and their Subawards.
-Example includes scenario when Top Pay Employees information for the Subawardee is not mandatory to be provided.</summary>
+<summary>Example 1: Submit subaward reports for multiple assistance awards and subawards under them.
+The example includes the subrecipient’s executive compensation information is already on the subrecipient’s SAM.gov entity record.</summary>
 <p>
 <code><pre>
 {